| ssdpd(8) | System Manager's Manual | ssdpd(8) |

 interfaces, append the interface name as an argument.

-To control other aspects of ssdpd
+To control other aspects of ssdpd, the

 following command line options are available: